 Some organizations provide platforms for socialization among their remote employees.
-It may be a live chat channel, social media group, or other platforms.
+It may be a live chat channel, social media group, or other platform.
 Ensure you use the platform provided for socialization to get updated info about the organization and reduce the chances of loneliness.

 An added advantage is making new friends and maintaining good relationships.
 You never can tell when you will need the help of a friend.